What Do You Know About the U.S. State Capitals?

 How well do you know the history of the United States?
 No, we're not talking about all the things they cram into your schoolbooks.
 We're talking about trivial and surprising history.

-In honor of America's 244th birthday, we found some little-known facts about events that took place in the United States, all within the borders of the capital cities that represent the states.
+We found some little-known facts about events that took place in the United States, all within the borders of the capital cities that represent the states.

 The Great Molasses Flood occurred in Boston in 1919.
 A 50-foot tank located in the North End was used to take molasses from ships that used the sticky substance to make alcohol.
 Unfortunately, the tank wasn't properly built and, although workers reported the structure was beginning to leak and people in the neighborhood could hear the tank creak and rumble, nothing was done to fix it.

 When the tank burst, 2.3-million gallons of molasses spilled onto Commercial Street — at 35 miles per hour with a wave that was 50-feet high!
 The disaster injured 150 people and killed 21.
-Buildings and structures were destroyed, including Engine 31 firehouse.
+Buildings and structures were destroyed, including the Engine 31 firehouse.